nyu-software-engineering/containerized-app-exercise/instructions.md

 A few notes:

 - **What to include in this repository**: Code for the machine learning client and web app parts of this system must be stored in this "monorepo" - a single version control repository housing multiple independent subsystems of a single software project.
-The mongodb database will be run from mongodb's own container image, so will not be stored here, but any instructions for setting it up, running it, and populating it with starter data (if necessary) must be mentioned in the `README.md` file.
+The MongoDB database will be run from MongoDB's own container image, so will not be stored here, but any instructions for setting it up, running it, and populating it with starter data (if necessary) must be mentioned in the `README.md` file.
 - **What not to include in this repository**: A starter `.gitignore` file has been provided for generic Python programming.
 However, this should be updated as necessary to make sure that any 3rd-party libraries, modules or other dependencies used by any part of this system are not included in version control.
 Use `pip` or `pipenv` to document and install any 3rd-party Python software dependencies for both parts independently.
 - **How to start all your containers at once**: Eventually, you must start all your system's containers together using [docker-compose](https://docs.docker.com/compose/) - a tool for starting and configuring multiple docker containers that together are necessary to run a system.
 However, it recommended to start running each with its own `docker` commands at first until things are more-or-less working as expected, and then integrate `docker-compose` once all parts of your system are running as expected.